 None of the current planning variable states should be used to compare planning entity difficult.
 During Construction Heuristics, those variables are likely to be null anyway.
-For example, a queen's row variable should not be used.
+For example, a oueen's row variable should not be used.

-4.3.4.
+4.3.5.
 Planning Variable

-4.3.4.1.
+4.3.5.1.
 Planning Variable Annotation

-A planning variable is a property (including getter and setter) on a planning entity.
+A planning variable is a JavaBean property (so a getter and setter) on a planning entity.
 It points to a planning value, which changes during planning.
 For example, a Queen's row property is a planning variable.
 Note that even though a Queen's row property changes to another Row during planning, no Row instance itself is changed.